brown-cs132-s13/labs/sql/README.md

 are read from the database, instead of all at once.
 We've seen this pattern before too.

+The `result` objects will have an array of rows in `result.rows`, so if you have 10 results with all with column `age` you should be able to read values with `results.rows[0].age` (or any other index to read other returned rows).

 `conn.query('SQL STATEMENT').on('row', function(row) {...});`

 Specifically, anyDB supports `row`, `end` and `error` events.
 The `end` event is fired when, as you might have guessed, the query has completed.

-The row or result objects will correspond to rows, so if you have a table with column `age` you should be able to read that value with `row.age` in the example above.
+The row objects will correspond to rows, so if you have a table with column `age` you should be able to read that value with `row.age` in the example above.

 Hopefully now the stencil code makes sense.
 It's your job to fill in the SQL to